aaronparker/aaronparker.github.io/_posts/2007-09-11-isa-server-2006-supportability-update.md

 categories:
   - Microsoft
 ---
 Don't call it a service pack, but what's a service pack by any other name?
-Seems it's a &#8220;Supportability Update&#8221;.
+Seems it's a "Supportability Update".
 Microsoft have released an update for ISA Server 2006 that brings the features that ISA Server 2004 got with Service Pack 3.
 Here's the breakdown of what's included:

   * All software updates issued since ISA Server 2006 was released to manufacturing.
   * Improved log viewer functionality, including an enhanced details pane view, text coloring, and new log filtering functionality.